csierra/csierra.github.com/_posts/2013-02-10-organizing-deployments-with-arquillian-and-shrinkwrap.md

 ---
 layout: post
-title: "Organizing deployments with arquillian and shrinkwrap"
+title: "Organizing deployments with Arquillian and Shrinkwrap"
 description: "This post shares some of my experiences organizing complex deployments"
 category:
 tags: [arquillian, shrinkwrap, deployment]